bundlewrap/bundlewrap/doc/item_file.rst

 ``source``
 ++++++++++

 File name of the file template.
 If this says ``my_template``, BundleWrap will look in :file:`data/my_bundle/files/my_template` and then :file:`bundles/my_bundle/files/my_template`.
 Most of the time, you will want to put config templates into the latter directory.
 The :file:`data/` subdirectory is meant for files that are very specific to your infrastructure (e.g. DNS zone files).
 This separation allows you to write your bundles in a generic way so that they could be open-sourced and shared with other people.
+Defaults to the filename of this item (e.g. ``foo.conf`` when this item is ``/etc/foo.conf``.

 .. seealso::